 The Phoenix New Times

-A recent transplant to Arizona, Isenberg has written about arts, dining, and outdoor sports for The Phoenix New Times, one of the nation’s oldest and respected alternative newsweeklies.
+For two years, Isenberg was based in Phoenix, and wrote about arts, dining, and outdoor sports for The Phoenix New Times, one of the nation’s oldest and respected alternative newsweeklies.
+He also helped cultivate the website’s multimedia platform, producing nearly a dozen short documentary videos.
 Find all his articles here.

 The Tico Times

 Isenberg moved to Costa Rica in 2013, where he served as a staff writer for The Tico Times.
 He contributed regular news stories, profiles, art criticism, videos, and photojournalism.
 Many of his articles were collected into his latest book, The Green Season.

 Isenberg served as a contributing editor for Pittsburgh Magazine from 2003–2013.
 He wrote a monthly column on the Pittsburgh theatre scene and contributes regular features to the Scoop, People, and A&E sections.
 (Image above of Isenberg’s main cover story, a profile on celebrity DJ Jim Krenn).
 You can read much of his online content here.

 Isenberg covered TV and television culture for MSN.com from 2006–2013, reaching millions of readers with his round-ups, features, and quizzes.
 His articles have often been featured on the portal’s front page.
 You can find his archived articles here.

 A frequent contributor to E, Isenberg has written a range of articles, from a cover story on Rachel Carson to an Eating Right column about growing your own mushrooms.
 See all stories here.

 Isenberg wrote for City Paper from 2001–2013, contributing news stories, features, profiles and interviews.
 He was a prolific theatre critic, and his reviews garnered two Golden Quill Awards from the Press Club of Western Pennsylvania.
 You can read his articles here.